 If you struggle with productivity and time management, then The Freedom Journal may be the ideal tool for your needs.

 It's perfect for anyone with a single large goal they would like to accomplish in the immediate future, The Freedom Journal doubles as a self-help book.

-If you think you can't spare more than a few minutes writing every day, the Five-Minute Journal may be perfect for your needs.
+If you think you can't spare more than a few minutes writing every day, the The 90-Day Gratitude Journal may be perfect for your needs.

-In addition to convenience, the Five-Minute Journal is designed to help you cultivate gratitude and happiness.
+In addition to convenience, the 90-Day Gratitude Journal is designed to help you cultivate gratitude and happiness.